jsplumb/mottle/README.md

 To directly bind an event handler on some element, use `bind`:

-	mottle.bind(someElement, "click", aFunction);
+	mottle.on(someElementOrId, "click", aFunction);
-	mottle.bind(someElement, "dblclick", anotherFunction);
+	mottle.on(someElementOrId, "dblclick", anotherFunction);

-To subsequently unbind, use `unbind`.
+To subsequently unbind, use `off`.
 Note you have to supply the original function:

-	mottle.unbind(someOtherElement, "dblclick", anotherFunction);
+	mottle.off(someOtherElementOrId, "dblclick", anotherFunction);

 #### Event Delegation

-To have some element act as an event handling delegate for some set of its child elements, use `on`:
+To have some element act as an event handling delegate for some set of its child elements, provide a child selector as the second argument to `on`:

-	mottle.on(someElement, "div.foo, div.bar", "click", aFunction);
+	mottle.on(someElementOrId, "div.foo, div.bar", "click", aFunction);

-To remove the event delegation, use `off`:
+To remove the event delegation, again use `off`:

-	mottle.off(someElement, "click", aFunction);
+	mottle.off(someElementOrId, "click", aFunction);

 Note that the `off` function does not take a list of selectors as argument.
 It removes all event delegation for the set of child selectors with which the given function was registered.